anze3db/blog/_posts/2024-07-15-sqlite-prod.md

 ## 7. Gotcha: Migrations

 SQLite has limited support for the ALTER statement, which relational schema migrations rely upon.
+Only adding and dropping columns and renaming tables are supported.
 This can make your database migrations more complicated.
 See the [Alembic guide on SQLite](https://alembic.sqlalchemy.org/en/latest/batch.html#running-batch-migrations-for-sqlite-and-other-databases) to see some of the challenges.

+Simon Willison's [sqlite-utils](https://sqlite-utils.datasette.io/) include a solution for this problem.
+Read more about it [in the transforming a table section in the docs](https://sqlite-utils.datasette.io/en/stable/python-api.html#transforming-a-table).

 ## Conclusion